 Passenger cars and semi-trucks share the roads across Alabama every day.
 The majority of the time, they travel together with no issues.
-However, because of the large size and weight of a fully-loaded truck, any mistake that a truck driver makes while on the road could be extremely dangerous.
+However, because of the large size and weight of a fully loaded truck, any mistake that a truck driver makes while on the road could be extremely dangerous.

 For a free legal consultation with a Truck Accident lawyer serving Huntsville, call 800-537-8185

-Significant Injuries After a Truck Crash
+Significant Injuries After a Truck Crash in Huntsville

 - Facial injuries: This includes disfigurement or the loss of senses.